 Rani: Don’t say that.

 Rana: If the love-spark is within, then hold on to it tightly.
 Speaking lessens its glow.
 Expressing shatters the glow.
 Let the love within mingle and melt you.
-Don’t let your eyes, lips, forehead or even the pores of your body know about this love.
-Let the right hand give charity, without the left hand knowing about it.
-Love deeply with your heart that it reaches your spirit within.
+Don’t let your eyes, lips, forehead, or even the pores of your body know about this love.
+Let the right hand give charity without the left hand knowing about it.
+Love deeply with your heart so that it reaches your spirit within.
 Why should this love reveal itself through the outside senses?